JongseobBaek/inet/doc/src/developers-guide/ch-ethernet.rst

 Frames
 ------

-The INET defines these frames in the :filename:`EtherFrame.msg` file.
+The INET defines these frames in the :file:`EtherFrame.msg` file.
 The models supports Ethernet II, 803.2 with LLC header, and 803.3 with LLC and SNAP headers.
 The corresponding classes are:
 :msg:`EthernetIIFrame`, :msg:`EtherFrameWithLlc` and